James A. Murphy III: Work as district attorney

 As District Attorney, Murphy established misdemeanor and felony drug courts for offenders addicted to controlled substances or alcohol.
 During Murphy's tenure, the Saratoga County Drug Treatment Court diverted hundreds of participants into treatment and away from correctional facilities, helping individuals rejoin the work force and saving incarceration expenses.
 Murphy created specialized domestic violence, special victims, and violent felony prosecution units.

 With the assistance of the Superintendent of the New York State Police, a position of NYSP Senior Investigator assigned to the District Attorney's Office was created. to coordinate state police investigations with the office.

 He appeared on The Today Show for the prosecution of a manslaughter case and on Dateline NBC in a two-hour special entitled "The Man Behind the Mask" for the prosecution of a kidnapper who attempted to abduct a high school track star.
 He has also appeared on Cold Case Files.
 Murphy prosecuted a defendant who was sentenced in 1995 to back-to-back life sentences, the longest sentence in the county, for the murder of his wife and mother-in-law.

 On September 20, 2014, Murphy resigned as Saratoga County District Attorney while running for Saratoga County Court Judge.

 Work as judge

 Initially assigned to Schenectady, New York, as the acting county court judge, Murphy was assigned to an active trial part.
 He was then assigned to Saratoga County where he has chambers.
-He has presided as acting judge throughout the 3rd and 4th Judicial Districts and as Acting Supreme and County Court hears both civil and criminal matters within the Unified Court System in New York State.
+He presided as acting judge throughout the 3rd and 4th Judicial Districts and, as Acting Supreme and County Court, heard both civil and criminal matters within the Unified Court System in New York State.
+He retired in 2025, with James Davis, a former New York State deputy inspector general, replacing him as Saratoga County's county court judge.